The symptoms of Kawasaki disease usually develop in 3 phases over a 6-week period.

 Your child's symptoms will appear suddenly and may be severe.
 Your child may be very irritable.

-The first and most common symptom of Kawasaki disease is usually a high temperature (fever) of 38C or above.
+The first and most common symptom of Kawasaki disease is usually a high temperature.

-Your child's fever will usually last for at least 5 days, but it can last for around 11 days without the proper treatment.
+Your child's high temperature will usually last for at least 5 days, but it can last for around 11 days without the proper treatment for Kawasaki disease.

-In some rare cases, the fever can last for as long as 3 to 4 weeks.
+Rarely, the high temperature can last for as long as 3 to 4 weeks.

 Your child's body temperature could possibly reach a high of 40C.